hessihan/eps_foracasting/README.md

 Examing the forecasting power of exogenous variable including accounting data.

-Conducting Diebold-Mariano test to check the statistical significance of the difference in two forecast methods' accuracy.
+Conducting Diebold-Mariano test to check the statistical significance of the difference between two forecast methods' accuracy.

 <!-- ## Additional research